 Dual language + Immersion Education

 Designed for preK—12 teachers and other educators to work effectively in dual language and immersion settings--that is, in programs where the second / foreign / heritage / indigenous language is the vehicle to teach school subjects (for example, math or science).
+The program is currently serving Minnesota educators only (due to grant funds).

 Application priority deadlines: